 Membership

 The Committee shall consist of a minimum of three councillors.
 Non-parish-councillors may not be members.
 The quorum of the Staffing Committee will be three members.
 The Chair of the Council shall automatically be a member of the committee unless otherwise excluded.
 The Chair & Vice Chair of the Committee will be appointed at the first committee meeting following the Annual Parish Meeting.
-All members shall comply with the Code of Conduct and the Councils Standing Orders.
+All members shall comply with the Code of Conduct and the Councils Standing Orders.(arrangements for substitute if e.g. chair may be compromised or a member of the committee may be party to a specific issue with the clerk which is to be addressed)

 Meetings

 The Committee shall meet a minimum of twice a year, with additional meetings scheduled as and when necessary.
-Meetings will be in private rather than in public due to the confidential nature of business.
+Meetings will be in private rather than in public due to the confidential nature of business.(Should date and time of meeting be advised to cllrs.
+And should they be allowed to attend as observers.
+Purpose of meeting to be circulated)

 Confidentiality